bugsbugsbux/notes-on-nix/notes-on-nix.md

 The NixOS configuration exposes **options** to the user to define the system.
 These options are "declared" (meaning created) in modules, and can be "defined" (meaning modified) by other modules.

+Most options are declared in a module in the **modules directory** `<nixpkgs/nixos/modules>`.
+The modules listed in `<nixpkgs/nixos/modules/module-list.nix>` are imported automatically and thus do not need to be specified in the "imports" field of modules which use options declared by them.

 The set a module (or its function) returns looks like this:
 ```nix